StanChart gets go-ahead for client's cross-border yuan lending quota

 China has a tight grip over its capital account, but plans to fully liberalise it by 2020 and make the yuan one of the world's major currencies to reduce its reliance on the U.S. dollar.

-The country has introduced various schemes to increase the global use of its currency, including yuan cross-border trade settlement, yuan overseas direct investment (ODI) and foreign direct investment (FDI).
+The country has introduced various schemes to increase the global use of its currency, including yuan cross-border trade settlment, yuan overseas direct investment (ODI) and foreign direct investment (FDI).